Teaching guidelines +/- 15 minutes

 Exceptions!

-1. The 'r' is pronounced differently depending on the region – often as a tongue-tip 'r' in the south, and as a guttural sound in the north.
+1. The 'r' is pronounced differently depending on the region – in the south often as a tongue-tip 'r', in the north as a guttural sound.

 2. Umlauts ä, ö, ü are independent vowels – they do not sound like simple variants of a, o, u and often change the meaning of a word (e.g. "schon" vs. "schön").